Kelly Link

 Kelly Link (born July 19, 1969) is an American editor and writer.
-Mainly known as an author of short stories, she published her first novel, The Book of Love in 2024.
-While some of her fiction falls more clearly within genre categories, many of her stories might be described as slipstream or magic realism: a combination of science fiction, fantasy, horror, mystery, and literary fiction.
-Among other honors, she has won a Hugo Award, three Nebula Awards, and a World Fantasy Award for her fiction, and she was one of the recipients of the 2018 MacArthur "Genius" Grant.
+Mainly known as an author of short stories, she published her first novel, The Book of Love, in 2024.
+Many of her stories have been described as slipstream or magical realism, combining science fiction, fantasy, horror, and literary fiction.
+She has won a Hugo Award, three Nebula Awards, and three World Fantasy Awards.
+She was one of the recipients of the 2018 MacArthur Fellowship.

 Biography

-Link is a graduate of Columbia University in New York and the MFA program of UNC Greensboro.
+Link is a graduate of Columbia University and of the MFA program at the University of North Carolina at Greensboro.
 In 1995, she attended the Clarion East Writing Workshop.

-Link and husband Gavin Grant manage Small Beer Press, based in Northampton, Massachusetts.
-The couple's imprint of Small Beer Press for intermediate readers is called Big Mouth House.
+She and her husband, Gavin Grant, manage Small Beer Press, a publisher based in Northampton, Massachusetts.
+Small Beer Press has an imprint for intermediate readers called Big Mouth House.
+Link and Grant co-edit the literary zine Lady Churchill's Rosebud Wristlet, published by Small Beer Press.
 They also co-edited St. Martin's Press's The Year's Best Fantasy and Horror anthology series with Ellen Datlow for five years, ending in 2008.
+Link was previously the slush reader for Sci Fiction.

-(The couple inherited the "fantasy" side from Terri Windling in 2004.)
-In 2019, Link and Grant opened Book Moon, a new and used bookstore in Easthampton, Massachusetts.
-Link also co-edits the literary magazine Lady Churchill’s Rosebud Wristlet, and was the slush reader for Sci Fiction, edited by Datlow.
+In 2019, Link and Grant opened Book Moon, an independent bookstore in Easthampton, Massachusetts.

-Link taught at Lenoir–Rhyne University in Hickory, North Carolina, with the Visiting Writers Series for spring semester 2006.
-She has taught or visited at a number of schools and workshops including:
+Link taught at Lenoir–Rhyne University in Hickory, North Carolina, with the Visiting Writers Series during the 2005-2006 semester.
+She has taught at a number of schools and workshops including Bard College, Cleveland State University, the Clarion Workshop at Michigan State University, University of Massachusetts Amherst, and Clarion West Writers Workshop.